print

 And the expression, "they pierced my hands and my feet" was used in reference to the nails of the cross which were fixed in His hands and feet.
 And after he was crucified, they cast lots upon His vesture, and they that crucified Him parted it among them.
 And that these things did happen you can ascertain in the "Acts of Pontius Pilate."
 (First Apology XXXV)

-Although the "Acts of Pontius Pilate" referred to by Justin Martyr is no longer in existence, it was also referred to by Tertullian.
-Both Tertullian and Justin Martyr believed that this was an official Roman document.
+Although the "Acts of Pontius Pilate" no longer exist, it was also referred to by Tertullian—giving it his tacit acknowledgement as.an official Roman document.

 The Historical Jesus

 In spite of the early secular world’s hostility toward Christianity, there exist many historical documents to verify that the biblical Jesus actually lived.
-Further, these documents prove that his followers believed very exact details concerning His life and teachings as well as His crucifixion and resurrection.
+Furthermore, these documents prove that his followers believed very precise details concerning His life and teachings as well as His crucifixion and resurrection.

 The Bible: An Accurate Record